jed/building-brooklynjs/README.md

 So we left tickets at the current price of $15.
 They usually sell out within minutes, or seconds in the case of a high-demand event, but such is the unfortunate reality of a popular event.

-One clever hack we used to ensure that attendees understood the value behind their ticket was to put our entire budget in a [single JavaScript expression][budget].
+One clever hack we used to ensure that attendees understood the value behind their ticket was to put our entire budget in a [single JavaScript expression][budgetjs].
 This way, we could turn widely used open source tools like [GitHub][github] and [Travis][travis] into a fun talking point to convey the rigor of our accounting.

 Tickets
 -------